iameli/buttonpusher/Readme.md

 buttonpusher
 ============

-I'm a little Raspberry Pi Python script that solves the problem of apartment building doors being locked!
+I'm a little Python script for use on a Raspberry Pi that solves the problem of apartment building doors being locked!

 More details in a forthcoming blog post.